vinc/readable-browser/README.md

 -----

-You can try a [online demo](https://readable.vinc.cc) of Readable Browser but for your privacy it's much better to run the server yourself:
+You can try a [online demo](https://readable.vinc.cc) of Readable Browser but for your privacy and improved security it's much better to run the server
+yourself:

 ```bash
 git clone https://github.com/vinc/readable-browser